 You can learn more about our membership on our membership page.

-Field trips to Trethewey House Heritage Site are approximately 90 minutes long and consist of two 45-minute programs of your choice from the selections below (please note: the Trainwhistles and Schoolbells Outreach Program is not offered on site and is not available during field trips).
+Field trips to Trethewey House Heritage Site are approximately 90 minutes long and consists of two 45-minute programs (please note: the Trainwhistles and Schoolbells Outreach Program is not offered on site and is not available during field trips).

-To learn more about the Heritage Abbotsford Walking Tours, visit our Educational Walking Tours page.
+To learn more about the Heritage Abbotsford Walking Tours, visit our outreach, education, & tours page.

 Still have questions?
 Please contact our Programs Manager at firstname.lastname@example.org.